dennislwm/docker-ssl-wordpress-script/README.md

 # Project to automate deploment of a docker container with ssl (Let's Encrypt) and Wordpress.
 *Tested on Ubuntu 18.04*

+This project automates most of the dirty work to setup a lamp server running docker.
+This script then directs Docker to fetch and configure an SSL certificate via Let'sEncrypt followed by downloading an installing the latest Wordpress.
+Finally, a script is added to keep the certificate up to date.

+To use this script, you must be running a base Ubuntu Server 18.04 with docker and docker-compose.
+Update via sudo apt update && sudo apt upgrade, then follow the steps below.

 1. Copy project into dir (/opt/docker)
 2. Edit init-letsencrypt.sh -- replace "yourdomain.com" with domain (1 instance)